-Unless deferred, applications will be kept for two years from the initial date of application before being destroyed.
-Within those two years, applicants (including permanent residents) may reactivate their original files by paying the reactivation fee and submitting updated application materials (i.e., current transcripts) to the Undergraduate Admissions Office.
-For international applicants, files will be held for five years and can be reactivated during that period before being destroyed.
-International applicants must pay the reactivation fee and also submit updated application materials, as applicable.
+Applications will be kept for two years from the initial date of application before being destroyed.
+Within those two years, applicants may reactivate their original files by paying the $50 reactivation fee and submitting updated application materials (i.e., current transcripts) to the Undergraduate Admissions Office.
+For international and permanent resident applicants, files will be held for five years and can be reactivated during that period before being destroyed.
+International applicants must pay the $50 reactivation fee and also submit updated application materials, as applicable.

 Admitted applicants who decide to defer their enrollment or withdraw their admissions will not be required to pay $50 re-application fee.

 For more information on admissions procedures or to apply online, please visit http://admissions.gallaudet.edu.
 Applicants are strongly recommended to submit their application through the Hobson's Apply Yourself Online Application system.
 Applicants may send a paper application via fax to the Office of Admissions at 202-651-5744, or mail application materials to the following address: